matter-labs/zksync-web-era-docs/docs/dev/compiler-toolchain/overview.md

 ::: warning

-Compilers are no longer released as Docker images and their usage is not recommended.
+Using compilers running in Docker images - which are no longer released - is not recommended.
 Instead, use the `compilerSource: "binary"` in the Hardhat config file to use the compiler binary.

 :::